Ghoniem/CV/Book/_build/html/_sources/Achievements.md

 </div>

 <div style="text-align: justify; margin-bottom: 20px;">
-<strong>[9]</strong> In 1987, Nasr pioneered the development of a ground-breaking computational method, known
+<strong>[9]</strong> In 1987, he pioneered the development of a ground-breaking computational method, known
 now as "Dislocation Dynamics," for the simulation of the collective dynamics of three-dimensional line defects (dislocations) that are the fundamental carriers of plastic flow in materials (N.M.
 Ghoniem, R.J.
 Amodeo, "Computer Simulation of Dislocation Pattern Formation," in Non-Linear Phenomena in